helenmurugan/heritage-housing-issues/README.md

 ### Page 1: Project Summary
 * Statement of the project purpose.
 * Project terms and jargon.
-* Brief description of the data set.
+* Brief description of the dataset.
 * Statement of business requirements.
 * Links to further information.